DesignRant/designrant-app/content/blog/2020-07-08 The Problem With Slack Communities/index.md

 tags: ['Slack', 'Messaging', 'UX']
 ---

-#### Slack is like being in an all-day meeting with random participants and no agenda.
+#### Slack is like being in an all-day meeting with random participants and no agenda

 Let’s face it group chat is the equivalent of being in an all-day meeting with no agenda.
 To keep up with what’s going on, you need to be present & attentive all the time which takes your attention away from truly meaningful work.